drossDS/Forecasting_Carbon_Emissions/README.md

 ![](Emissions_Images/Model_Optimization_Process_Small.png)

 - A validation dataset was then crated from the last 12 months of the provided emisions data.
 All four models were then used to forecast the emissions during this period using five subsets of the remainign emissions data to create training datasets of five different timespans from the prior 25 years, 10 years, 79 months, 67 months, and 55 months of emissions data.
-THe forecasting errors were then calcualted for each model and timespan combination to select the final model
+THe forecasting errors were then calcualted for each of the 20 model and timespan combinations to select the final model

 ![](Emissions_Images/Model_Timespan_Evaluation_Small.png)

 ### Training Data Processing
 The general rule is that the training data used to fit regression models must be stationary for the model to make a proper prediction.
 However, it was determined during initial investiagtions that the non-sationary data actually produced the lowest-error predictions.
 From this, four input datasets were created with various combinations of transformations to be run through all models (explained in further detail below) so that the datasets could be compared and the best tranformation method(s) selected.